Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 == Screenshots ==
 1. After activation, if SSL was detected, you can enable SSL.
-2. View your configuration on the settings page
+2. View your configuration on the settings page.
+3. Mixed content scan.

 == Frequently asked questions ==
 * Really Simple SSL maintains an extensive knowledge-base at https://www.really-simple-ssl.com.